abdusco/abdus.dev/src/projects/dumpclip/dumpclip.md

 ![](./dumpclip.png)

-**dumpclip** is a simple utility that prints clipboard contents to console as JSON.
-It supports text and files.
+**dumpclip** is a simple utility that prints clipboard contents to the console as JSON.
+It supports text and files content.

 ## Download

-The [latest version][releases] of the app and the [source code][repo] can be downloaded from Github
+The [latest version][releases] of the app and the [source code][repo] is available on Github

 [releases]: https://github.com/abdusco/dumpclip/releases/latest
 [repo]: https://github.com/abdusco/dumpclip

 ## Usage
-Copy some text into clipboard and run the program.
+Copy some text into the clipboard and run the program.

 ```powershell
 dumpclip.exe
 ```

-Clipboard contents will be serialized as JSON and written to console:
+Clipboard contents will be serialized as JSON and written to the console:

 ```json
 {"text":"monitor"}